CallumMcLoughlin/AdfreePorofessor/README.md

     * A: The replaced .dll has probably broken Overwolf, i.e Overwolf has updated to a newer version and this is out of data, please open an issue

 * Q: Porofessor doesn't run after running automatic install
-    * Overwolf is probably detecting that the files have changed, i.e Overwolf has updated and is running a new, unpatched `Overwolf.Extensions.dll` file, please open an issue
+    * A: Overwolf is probably detecting that the files have changed, i.e Overwolf has updated and is running a new, unpatched `Overwolf.Extensions.dll` file, please open an issue

+* Q: Do I need to reinstall Porofessor/Overwolf to remove these changes?
+    * A: Yes, however if Porofessor/Overwolf updates, these changes will be removed anyways

+* Q: Porofessor has updated, what do I do?
+    * A: Rerun the `autoinstall.ps1` script, provided they haven't changed too much this will still patch the newer version

 ## Disclaimer